Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 Appeals for Respondents (Charged Student):

-Whether from an administrative, Honor Council or CSC decision, the appeal must be in writing, written by the student and not a third party, and is limited to three grounds:
+Whether from an Administrative, Honor Council or Community Standards Council decision, the appeal must be in writing, written by the student and not a third party, and is limited to three grounds:

 1. A hearing procedure was not followed; and/or